rocketcrane/Pi-Floppy/README.md

 You will need a Pi and a PC with Windows.

+Note that while the special software that formats a USB drive for use with floppy-to-USB emulators creates 100 separate "floppys" on a single drive, this tutorial currently only allows you to use the first floppy-- index "000" on the emulator device.

 ## Step 1: Set Up Your Pi

 I prefer to use the [Raspberry Pi Imager](https://www.raspberrypi.com/software/) to set up Raspbian.
 I use the extra settings in the Raspberry Pi Imager to preload my Wi-Fi, account, locale and SSH settings onto the Pi Zero 2 W.